Why I Believe in God — A Muslim Speaks

 3 Even if extraterrestrial life was ever discovered this would not weaken the argument.
 Just the opposite.
 Such findings should raise more questions.
 Why are such an excessive amount of raw conditions and permutations in existence?
 In essence, life from nothing is a highly improbable event.
 More different life forms from nothing are even more improbable.
 (To digress and be a little more complete on a related point, Muslims do believe in a separate creation (e.g. in addition to humans) called Jinn.
 There are many definitions of the word “Jinn.”
 One definition refers to a creation made of fire that like humans has the ability to choose between good and evil.)
 God is also known as “Lord of all the worlds” in the Quran.
 On yet another note, for those who are wondering: In the 1960s work was done on trying to predict the probability of earth-like worlds using something called the Drake equation.
 Many problems have been pointed out with this particular approach including that many factors may have been ignored (for example, plate tectonics (used for metals, heat cycling) Jupiter’s protective gravity well against asteroids for the inner planets, etc.) There is also the idea that the numbers assigned to the different factors may have been incorrect.
 In addition, some have suggested a “Fermi paradox” If there are so many possibilities why have we not yet been visited by advanced civilizations?
 Another aside: Some have talked abut computer simulations involving genetic evolution algorithms.
 However conventional genetic algorithms exhibit certain problems such as the tendency to reach asymptotes, and frequently move to local (not global) maxima.
 One must also be careful not to give dice divine attributes e.g. intelligence, etc., and gloss over that fact.

 4 “Nothing” means “nothing.”
 Mix nothing with something and you no longer have nothing.
-Subtle examples of something may include a probability function, an uncertainty principle, space including any related dimensions above three, a “law” of physics, etc. One must be careful that notions of nothing do not accidentally allow entry of a very subtle “something” into them without one being aware of it.
+Subtle examples of something may include probability functions, states, fields, unaccounted for variables, dimensions, “laws” of physics, axioms, definitions, etc. One must be careful that notions of nothing do not accidentally allow entry of a very subtle “something” into them without one being aware of it.

 5 Possible example for those familiar with astronomy: How = Tycho Brahe’s planetary data.
 Why = Kepler’s elliptical formula ideas “explaining” paths in the data.
 First iteration/recursion: Kepler’s ellipses now become a how, and Newton’s theory of gravitation now provides the why.
 Second iteration/recursion: Newton’s gravity in turn becomes a how as Einstein now “explains” gravity as actually a “curvature to spacetime” (e.g. new why).
 Also the newer models have different assumptions (for example Newton works fine in an “everyday world.”)
 Einstein is needed dealing with with a different environment e.g. massive objects (e.g. black holes, early universe, etc.)